galaxyproject/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

 > {: .solution}
 {: .question}

-#### Second output : 'Simple statistics on chosen variables'
+#### Second output: 'Simple statistics on chosen variables'

 The second output file doesn't tell much about the statistic models, it contains details for you to have an outlook on the interest variable of the input data file containing the community metrics.
 We can see in the 'Base statistics' part that the maximum species richness in the data file is 7 which is very low for trawl surveys and confirms this dataset isn't suited to perform community analyses.

-#### Third output : 'Your analysis rating file'
+#### Third output: 'Your analysis rating file'

 Here, we already pointed out a major issue with the original data file for community analyses and we know they aren't robust.
 The third output will help us get a supplementary layer of understanding and take a step back on the quality of the models performed.
-We see the global rate is 3.625 out of 10 so it seems the analyses aren't of good quality but we need to see each analysis individually to make real conclusions.
+We see the global rate is 3.75 out of 10 so it seems the analyses aren't of good quality but we need to see each analysis individually to make real conclusions.
 The best rate is for the analysis on `EVHOE` survey 4.5 out of 8 which is a medium rate, the model isn't necessarily bad but it can be improved.
 Indeed, data for this model contains few NA values and it has a complete plan but not balanced.
-However, two very important criterias aren't checked : residuals haven't a regular dispersion and aren't uniform so it seems Poisson distribution doesn't fit.
+However, two very important criterias aren't
+checked: residuals haven't a regular dispersion and aren't uniform so it seems Poisson distribution doesn't fit.
 Besides, there isn't enough factor's levels in `site` to use it as a random effect.
 To get a relevant model we should redo the model without `site` as a random effect but in order to shorten this tutorial we won't develop this manipulation here.

 You can see in the last part of the file 'Red flags - advice', some advices to improve your models but the issues detected in models can come from different reasons (like here, the data isn't representative enough of the whole community) and may be hard to correct.
 Hence, you can try with another probability distribution but this issue may